w3c/wcag3/guidelines/groups/input-operation/physical-or-cognitive-effort-when-using-keyboard/repetitive-links.md

 Repetitive adjacent links that have the same destination are avoided.

 :::ednote
-Supplemental if applicable to all content, else best practice.
+Supplemental if applicable to all :term[content], else best practice.
 :::

 :::note